alchemyplatform/aa-sdk/site/packages/aa-signers/lit-protocol/constructor.md

 ## Parameters

-`LitAccountAuthenticatorParams` takes the following arguments:
+`LitConfig` takes the following arguments:

 - `pkpPublicKey: string` -- PKP public key
 - `rpcUrl: string` -- RPC URL for the chain you wish to connect to